shahnawaznoor2020-code/Python-Assignment/Assignemt 01/README.md

 # Assignment 1 – Module 2: Basic Python Concepts

-This repository contains **Assignment 1** for **Module 2: Basic Python Concepts**.
+This repository contains **Assignment 1** for **Module: Basic Python Concepts**.
 The purpose of this assignment is to apply fundamental Python programming concepts through hands-on practice using simple, well-defined tasks.

 The assignment consists of **two independent Python programs**, each designed to demonstrate core concepts such as user input, operators, string handling, and output formatting.